Belarus: An Overview

 Sources: IMF; National Statistical Committee of Belarus.

-In 2022, amendments to Belarus’s constitution, among other changes, altered the status of a 1,200-member All- Belarusian People’s Assembly (composed of central and local government officials and other appointed delegates), elevating it to the “highest representative body of people’s power.”
-The amendments granted the assembly authority to appoint members of Belarus’s Constitutional Court, Supreme Court, and Central Election Commission, as well as to remove the president under certain conditions.
-Lukashenko was appointed the assembly’s chairperson.
+In 2022, amendments to Belarus's constitution, among other changes, altered the status of a 1,200-member All-Belarusian People's Assembly (composed of central and local government officials and other appointed delegates), elevating it to the "highest representative body of people's power."
+The amendments granted the assembly authority to appoint members of Belarus's Constitutional Court, Supreme Court, and Central Election Commission, as well as to remove the president under certain conditions.
+The Assembly selected Lukashenko as its chairperson.

 Relations with Russia

-Some observers suggest Russian authorities used Belarus’s 2020 protests and crackdown to increase Russian influence over Belarus.
-The Russian government reportedly offered Belarus more than 1 billion dollars in new loans, and the two governments committed to deepening their integration within the union state framework.
-A 2021 Union State Military Doctrine established a framework for closer military coordination between Belarus and Russia.
+Some observers suggest Russian authorities used Belarus's 2020 crackdown to increase influence over Belarus.
+The Russian government reportedly offered Belarus more than 1 billion dollars in loans, and the two governments committed to deepening their integration within the union state framework.
+A 2021 Union State Military Doctrine established a framework for closer military coordination.
 In 2023, Lukashenko and Russian President Vladimir Putin stated that Russia had deployed tactical nuclear weapons in Belarus.
 The two countries share an air defense system and frequently hold joint military exercises, including nuclear exercises in 2024.

 Belarus has provided support for Russia's war against Ukraine.
 Four days before the start of the war, Belarusian authorities announced that an estimated 30,000 Russian troops who had concluded joint military exercises in Belarus would remain in the country indefinitely; these troops constituted part of Russia's initial invading force.
 The Belarusian government permitted Russia to launch missile strikes and deploy bombers from Belarus.
 It has provided military equipment to Russia; hosted Russian forces; received children that Russian authorities removed from occupied Ukraine; and, according to the U.S. Department of the Treasury, helped Russia evade sanctions.

-Belarus’s economic dependency on Russia has increased since 2022.
-Belarus relies heavily on subsidized natural gas and oil from Russia and on Russian loans.
-In 2023, according to the International Monetary Fund (IMF), about two-thirds of Belarus’s trade was with Russia, up from about 50% before 2022.
-European sanctions against top Belarusian exports—oil products and potash (fertilizer)— have led Belarusian firms to redirect exports to Russia and, via Russia, to non-sanctioning countries.
+Belarus's economic dependency on Russia has increased in particular since 2022.
+Belarus relies heavily on subsidized natural gas and oil from Russia.
+In 2024, according to the International Monetary Fund (IMF), about two-thirds of Belarus's trade was with Russia, up from about 50% before 2022.
+European sanctions against top Belarusian exports—oil products and potash (fertilizer)—have led Belarusian firms to redirect exports to Russia and, via Russia, to non-sanctioning countries.

-Belarus’s gross domestic product (GDP) grew by almost 4% in 2023 and an estimated 3% in 2024, after declining by almost 5% in 2022.
-About 11% of Belarus’s trade was with the EU in 2023; 8% of its trade was with China.
-Less than 1% of Belarus’s total trade is with the United States.
+Belarus's gross domestic product (GDP) grew by about 4% a year in 2023 and 2024, after declining by almost 5% in 2022.
+About 11% of Belarus's trade was with the EU in 2024; 8% was with China.
+Less than 1% of Belarus's total trade is with the United States.

 U.S. Policy and Congressional Interests

+Some Members of the 119th Congress have introduced legislation intended to promote democracy and human rights in Belarus (H.Res.
+73, H.R.
+3225, H.R.
+4804).
 The Belarus Democracy, Human Rights, and Sovereignty Act of 2020 (P.L.
-116-260, Division FF, Title III) states it is the policy of the United States to reject the “invalid results” of Belarus’s 2020 presidential elections.
-This act amended the Belarus Democracy Act of 2004 (P.L.
-108-347, as amended; 22 U.S.C. §5811 note), which grants the U.S. President authority to impose sanctions on persons in Belarus for human rights abuses and for undermining democracy.
-In the 117th Congress, H.Res.
-124 and S.Res.
-345 expressed support for the people of Belarus and their democratic aspirations.
+116-260, Division FF, Title III) amended the Belarus Democracy Act of 2004 (P.L.
+108-347, as amended; 22 U.S.C. §5811 note), which grants the President authority to impose sanctions on persons in Belarus for human rights abuses and for undermining democracy.

-Belarus sanctions mainly have been imposed pursuant to Executive Order (E.O.)
-14038 of August 9, 2021, which President Biden issued to take action against those who engage in human rights abuses, electoral fraud, corruption, and other harmful activities in Belarus.
-E.O.
-14038 expanded the scope of a national emergency that President Bush declared in E.O.
-13405 of June 16, 2006, in response to similar activities.
+Most Belarus sanctions have been imposed pursuant to Executive Order (E.O.)
+14038 of August 9, 2021, which President Biden issued to take action against those who engage in human rights abuses, electoral fraud, corruption, and other harmful activities in Belarus, and to E.O.
+13405 of June 16, 2006, which President George W. Bush issued in response to similar activities.
 Some Belarus sanctions have been imposed under E.O.
-13405, as well as under E.O.
-14024 of April 15, 2021, in which President Biden declared a national emergency in response to harmful foreign activities of the Russian government.
+14024 of April 15, 2021, which President Biden issued in response to harmful foreign activities of the Russian government.